 Subdivision (b) is designed to permit the tortfeasor spouse to rely on any liability insurance policies he may have even though the premiums have been paid with community funds.
-SEC.
-4. Section 171a of the Civil Code is amended to read:

-171a. (a) For civil injuries committed by a married woman, damages may be recovered only from her alene separate property and the community property of which she has the management, control, and disposition, and her husband shall not be liable therefor, except in cases where he would be jointly liable with her if the marriage did not exist.

-(b) For civil injuries committed by a married man, damages may be recovered only from his separate property and the community property of which he has the management, control and disposition, and his wife shall not be liable therefor, except in cases where she would be jointly liable with him if the marriage did not exist.
+- SEC.
+4. Section 171a of the Civil Code is amended to read: - 17la. (a) For civil injuries committed by a married woman, damages may be recovered only from her alene separate property and the community property of which she has the management, control, and disposition, and her husband shall not be liable therefor, except in cases where he would be jointly liable with her if the marriage did not exist. - (b) For civil injuries committed by a married man, damages may be recovered only from his separate property and the community property of which he has the management, control and disposition, and his wife shall not be liable therefor, except in cases where she would be jointly liable with him if the marriage did not exist.

 Comment.
 Section 171a as amended clarifies the extent to which the community property may be used to satisfy the tort liabilities of the respective spouses.
 It seems to be consistent with existing law; however, little case law can be found.

-SEC.
-5. Section 171c of the Civil Code is amended to read:
+SEC, 5.
+Section 171c of the Civil Code is amended to read:

-171c.
-Notwithstanding the provisions of Sections 161a and 172 of this code, and subject to the provisions of Sections 164 and 169 of this code, the wife has the management, control and disposition, other than testamentary except as otherwise permitted by law, of community property money earned by her, or community property money damages received by her for personal injuries suffered by her, until it is commingled with other community property , except that the husband has the manage- ment, control and disposition of such money damages to the extent necessary to pay for expenses incurred by reason of the wife's personal injuries .
+of this code, and subject to the provisions of Sections 164 and 169 of this code, the wife has the management, control and disposition, other than testamentary except as otherwise permitted by law, of community property money earned by her, or community property money damages received by her for personal injuries suffered by her, until it is commingled with other community property, except that the husband has the management, control and disposition of such money damages to the extent necessary to pay for expenses incurred by reason of the wife's personal injuries and to reimburse his separate property or the community property subject to his management, control, and disposition for expenses paid by reason of the wife's personal injuries.